-As I work with health systems and providers, I consider message accountability as a way of closing the “holes” or errors in healthcare communications.
+As I work with health systems and providers, I consider message accountability a way of closing the “holes” or preventing errors in healthcare communications.
 For Spok, message accountability is not simply the reliable transmission of a block of text from one person to another.
 Rather it consists of four components:

 There are numerous instances when message accountability is critical:

-Patient Care Alarms
+Patient care Alarms